rgehrsitz/Pulsar/docs/Rules-Engine.md

 The **Beacon.Runtime** executable fetches **bulk sensor values from Redis every 100ms**. **Rules execute in dependency-resolved layers** to maintain deterministic evaluation.
 Computed results are **written back to Redis** after processing.

+### Action Type Behaviors

+The system handles different action types with distinct timing behaviors:

+- **`set_value` actions**: These are collected during rule evaluation and stored temporarily.
+At the end of each evaluation cycle, all `set_value` results are written back to Redis in a single bulk operation, maintaining a predictable cadence.

+- **`send_message` actions**: These are executed asynchronously as they are triggered during rule evaluation.
+Messages are sent immediately to their target channels and don't wait for the evaluation cycle to complete, allowing for real-time notifications independent of the bulk update cycle.

+This design provides both consistent state updates and responsive notifications.

 The execution sequence is as follows:

 ```mermaid